Best Enrichment for Jenday Conure

 Physical Exercise Recommendations for Jenday Conure

 Physical activity for Jenday Conure should reflect their moderate exercise needs and 4-4.5 oz (115-130 grams) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Jenday Conure, effective exercise includes flight time and interaction and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue signals: heavy breathing, slowing movement, resistance to continuing, lying down during activity.
 Jenday Conure birds with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Jenday Conure birds need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Jenday Conure benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Jenday Conure